systeminit/si/app/docs/src/explanation/iac-comparison.md

     end
 ```

-By eliminating the concept of providers entirely, and focusing instead on how *schemas* compose, we eliminate the complexity of determining which underlying versions should run (you can have multiple versions installed at the level of a single resource, if that's what you need), the pain of trying to override those options on a per-resource basis, and make the underlying system easier to understand, extend, and debug.
+By eliminating the concept of providers, and focusing instead on how *schemas* compose, we eliminate the complexity of determining which underlying versions should run (you can have multiple versions installed at the level of a single resource, if that's what you need), the pain of trying to override those options on a per-resource basis, and make the underlying system easier to understand, extend, and debug.

 ### Resources

 Terraform providers define resources, which represent the declarative syntax that maps to an underlying concept within the provider, as declarative code in text files.
-They have arguments (configuration options for the resource), attributes (values exposed by the resource; typically assigned by the underlying provider), and meta-arguments (Terraform-specific behavior like 'count').
+They have arguments (configuration options for the resource), attributes (values exposed by the resource; typically assigned by the underlying provider), and meta-arguments (Terraform-specific behavior, such as 'count').

 ```terraform:line-numbers {4,6,11}
 # Copyright (c) HashiCorp, Inc.